mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Second Reference
 Reference contains the largest body of information and artefacts ever collected by Humaniti.
 The planet, and more specifically the data it contains, is of immense strategic importance to the Imperium.
-For that reason, the Imperium allegedly keeps a ‘Second Reference’ at some undisclosed location.
+For that reason, the Imperium allegedly keeps a 'Second Reference' at some undisclosed location.
 Many x-boats and long-range scout/couriers are said to carry secure, encrypted updates to Second Reference frequently in order to keep the two facilities as synchronised as possible.

-Information travels at the speed of jump and the same can be said for the preservation of Reference’s data stores.
+Information travels at the speed of jump and the same can be said for the preservation of Reference's data stores.
 There is no other practical way to ensure this happens other than for starships to physically carry it there.
 That said, the location of this alleged Second Reference is a mystery.
 There are many rumors about its location, none of which have been confirmed by physical evidence.
 No starships have been directly tracked making the journey to Second Reference but then the scouts would do everything in their power to maintain its confidentiality.
-Some believe that a complete copy of Reference’s data is on Zikhi, the system at the exact opposite corner of the Core.
+Some believe that a complete copy of Reference's data is on Zikhi, the system at the exact opposite corner of the Core.
 Others believe it is far away on a remote system in the Empty Quarter.
-There are those who think it is not in the Imperium at all but in fact on an unincorporated world in Star’s End, perhaps Enola or Miramon.
+There are those who think it is not in the Imperium at all but in fact on an unincorporated world in Star's End, perhaps Enola or Miramon.

 The idea of a backup with a nearly complete copy of the data is entirely conceivable but there is simply no way to replicate the artefacts and samples at Reference.
 However, some surmise that Second